Bembridge School: Early years

 Bembridge school was founded in 1919 by John Howard Whitehouse, whose ideas were strongly influenced by the 19th-century art critic and writer John Ruskin.
 Beginning with five pupils, the school grew quickly and by summer 1920 there were 42 students, increasing to over 100 by 1924.

 Whitehouse, known as the Warden, had left Parliament at the height of his career and was thus able to attract pupils from a number of influential parents.
 This brought much interest from many society figures of the day of Whitehouse's acquaintance, many of whom became involved in the school.
 Early visitors to the school included John Masefield, Walter de la Mare, Henry Nevinson and Isaac Foot.

 As the school grew, it expanded from its base in Old House, beginning in 1920 with the building of Culver Cottage, and continuing with the Gymnasium (later known as The Little Theatre) in 1924.
 The school entered a phase of rapid building work between 1927 and 1939.
 The Warden's House and New House were finished in 1927, and the Ruskin Galleries in 1930.
 Junior House (the "Big Room" and Nansen Dorm) was built in 1929.
 In 1933 work began on the chapel, and the first service was held in Spring 1934.
 The refectory and library were completed in 1938.
 By the outbreak of war the school's appearance was similar to the present day.

 During the early years of the school, students were encouraged to participate in annual trips to Europe known as "School Journeys", which started in 1924 with a trip to Venice.
-One such trip was to Oslo to meet the explorer Fridtjof Nansen, and another was to Rome to meet Benito Mussolini, who the Bembridge students presented with paintings by John Ruskin.
+One such trip was to Oslo to meet the explorer Fridtjof Nansen, and another was to Rome to meet Benito Mussolini, whom the Bembridge students presented with paintings by John Ruskin.